-All Transloadit employees and freelancers/consultants that handle code or data, should sign our Consultancy Services Agreement.
+All Transloadit Teammates that handle code or data, should sign our Consultancy Services Agreement.
 The agreements refers to this Work Policy, which contains more hands-on guidelines, that may evolve over time in correspondence with our team.
 This allows us to very specifically name fast moving technologies that would risk deprecating our contracts if we kept them there.

 Security & Privacy